Safety Resources Across the USA

 Thousand Waves Martial Arts and Self-Defense in Chicago, IL.
 (Two recent articles from their newsletter, one on non-violence and self defense and the other on self defense and activism, articulate the spirit of active non-violence.)

-Center of Anti-Violence Education/Brooklyn Women's Martial Arts in Brooklyn, NY
+Center for Anti-Violence Education in Brooklyn, NY

-Feminist Eclectic Martial Arts (FEMA) in Minneapolis, MN
+Five Elements Martial Arts (FEMA) in Minneapolis, MN

 Valley Women's Martial Arts in Easthampton, MA